-Being a small town, Charlotte does not have a public transit system used by locals to get to and from work.
+Charlotte is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Charlotte is quite a bit lower than the national average among all cities of 21.84%: just 12.87% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Charlotte with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.87% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Charlotte in 2022 was $26,636, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,544 for a family of four.
 However, Charlotte contains both very wealthy and poor people as well.